#TeenMom2 @TM2LeahDawn Returns To Filming After Jeremy Calvert Reunion

 Leah Messer and her daughters have begun filming the eighth season of Teen Mom 2.

-Days after spending time with her second husband, Jeremy Calvert, Leah Messer took to Instagram where she shared a photo of her daughter, seven-year-old Ali Simms, with a cameraman.
+Days after spending time with her second husband, Jeremy Calvert, Leah Messer took to Instagram where she shared a photo of her daughter, 7-year-old Ali Simms, with a cameraman.

 “Ali wants to cancel her sleep test study and be the audio gal,” Leah Messer wrote in the caption of her May 4 post.
 “What do you guys think?
 She’s toooo stinking cute.”

-Leah Messer is mom to three girls, seven-year-old twins Ali and Aleeah Simms and four-year-old daughter Adalynn Faith Calvert.
+Leah Messer is mother to three girls, 7-year-old twins Ali and Aleeah Simms, and 4-year-old daughter Adalynn Faith Calvert.

 Leah Messer was married to her twins’ father, Corey Simms, for just months before parting ways after admitting to cheating on him during an episode of Teen Mom 2.
-Months later, Messer began dating Jeremy Calvert and in 2012, they tied the knot.
+Months later, Messer began dating Jeremy Calvert, and in 2012, they tied the knot.
 As fans saw on the show, Leah Messer and Jeremy Calvert argued frequently about his busy work schedule and ultimately, after he accused Messer of cheating, Calvert announced plans for divorce in late 2014.

 Shortly after her split from Calvert, Leah Messer entered into a treatment program at a rehab center in Arizona where she claimed to be suffering from anxiety and depression.